-Diseases affecting the lungs-such as asthma, emphysema, bronchitis, and chronic obstructive pulmonary disease (COPD)-share many of the same medications.
-These medications are often delivered through a metered - dose inhaler (MDI).
-Using an MDI with a mask spacer:Helps a young child get an accurate dose of medication.Delivers most of a measured dose of medication directly to your lungs.Can help keep your symptoms under control and may help prevent long - term damage to his or her lungs.May prevent or .
+Key pointsThe medications used for asthma are often delivered through a metered - dose inhaler (MDI).
+Using an MDI with a mask spacer:Helps a young child get an accurate dose of medication.Delivers most of a measured dose of medication directly to your child's lungs.Can help keep your child's asthma symptoms under control and may help prevent long - term damage to his or her lungs.May prevent or .